 Platform-specific SDKs (e.g., ARKit for iOS, ARCore for Android, OpenXR for cross-platform VR) provide developers with APIs and tools to access hardware features, manage tracking, render graphics, and build AR/VR applications more easily.

 The magic of AR and VR happens at the intersection of these hardware and software components.
-For instance, sensors capture movement, software (like SLAM) processes this data to update the virtual environment, the CPU/GPU renders the new scene, and the display presents it to the user—all within milliseconds to ensure a smooth and believable experience.
+Sensors capture movement, software (like SLAM) processes this data to update the virtual environment, the CPU/GPU renders the new scene, and the display presents it to the user—all within milliseconds to ensure a smooth and believable experience.
 This intricate dance is what makes you feel present in a virtual world or see digital objects convincingly anchored in your real surroundings.